-- Parking structures (if any) shall be integrated into the overall architectural design of the area. - Design of landscaped areas shall incorporate best management practices regarding maintenance, including, integrated pest management and the use of drought tolerant plantings.

-- Loading areas shall be placed in the back or side of buildings and shall not be visible from the public right-of-way or from adjacent properties.
+- Parking structures (if any) shall be integrated into the overall architectural design of the area. - Design of landscaped areas shall incorporate best management practices regarding maintenance, including, integrated pest management and the use of drought tolerant plantings. - Loading areas shall be placed in the back or side of buildings and shall not be visible from the public right-of-way or from adjacent properties.
 Loading and parking areas shall be suitably screened to minimize impacts of noise, lighting, glare and visibility. - Fire escapes shall be prohibited on the front façade of any building. - The type, shape, pitch, texture and color of a roof shall be architecturally compatible with the building style, material, colors and details.
 New rooftop elements shall be screened from public right-of-way. - Architectural variety within an overall framework of design continuity shall be encouraged in new buildings.
-Visual variety created by building elements such as storefront entrances, canopies and signage help shorten the sense of distance and reduce the monotony of pedestrian strips. - Buildings shall include, at the street level, design elements that encourage pedestrian interest such as large display windows, multiple entries and clear signage. - Signage/awnings shall be consistent with the standards detailed in the Borough's Land Use Ordinance.
-In addition, vinyl waterfall awnings and neon lights shall not be permitted. - Signs shall be illuminated externally only ("goose neck" lighting and such). - Lighting: On-site lighting shall be compatible with the architecture of the buildings and be related to the building features.
+Visual variety created by building elements such as storefront entrances, canopies and signage help shorten the sense of distance and reduce the monotony of pedestrian strips. - Buildings shall include, at the street level, design elements that encourage pedestrian interest such as large display windows, multiple entries and clear signage.

-- Whenever possible and appropriate, all above ground utilities shall be located underground. - Utility meters and mechanical equipment shall be screened from public view with architectural features that are compatible with the overall design of the structure and/or landscaping. - Rooftop building amenities are encouraged for multi-family residential development.
+- Signage/awnings shall be consistent with the standards detailed in the Borough's Land Use Ordinance, except as otherwise specifically permitted by this Plan.
+In addition, vinyl waterfall awnings and neon lights shall not be permitted. - Signs shall be illuminated externally only ("goose neck" lighting and such). - Lighting: On-site lighting shall be compatible with the architecture of the buildings and be related to the building features. - Whenever possible and appropriate, all above ground utilities shall be located underground. - Utility meters and mechanical equipment shall be screened from public view with architectural features that are compatible with the overall design of the structure and/or landscaping. - Rooftop building amenities are encouraged for multi-family residential development.
 The design of amenity space shall blend with the aesthetic of the building and shall not distract from the historical quality or overall design of the building.
-Lighting shall be limited to shielded, low level lighting that does not cast glare or spillage off the rooftop. - Streetscape Standards: The following streetscape standards apply to all streets within the Redevelopment Area: - All streetscapes shall have trees planted to the greatest extent possible; spacing shall be maximum thirty (30') feet on-center or as appropriate for the tree species unless space is needed for signature entrances and driveway curb-cuts. - b.
+Lighting shall be limited to shielded, low level lighting that does not cast glare or spillage off the rooftop.

+- Streetscape Standards: The following streetscape standards apply to all major and minor streets within the Redevelopment Area: - a.
+All streetscapes shall have trees planted to the greatest extent possible; spacing shall be maximum thirty (30') feet on-center or as appropriate for the tree species unless space is needed for signature entranceways and driveway curb-cuts. - b.
 Streetlights and traffic signal standards shall be installed consistent with the type currently utilized on Main Street. - c.
 Brick pavers, similar to the existing paving on Main Street, shall be installed on all pedestrian crosswalks. - d.
 New street furniture and other installations shall maintain uniformity with existing streetscape including tree grates.
-Street furniture such as benches, planters and bike racks are strongly recommended on Main
+Street furniture such as benches, planters and bike racks are strongly recommended on Main Street. - e.
+Uniform trash receptacles with tops that discourage disposal of household or business refuse. - f.
+Planters- shall be uniform in style.
+Planters are permitted and encouraged within any plaza or park area. - g.
+Bike racks shall be installed along Main Street. - h.
+Traffic calming solutions shall be employed where necessary. - i.
+Textured crosswalks and paving shall be provided at major intersections. - j.
+Landscaping, including street trees and planters shall be employed both for aesthetics and safety.